-UNDP and the implementing partners will apply multiple methods and techniques (see table 2 above) to consult and communicate with stakeholder groups which are verified according to the location, targeted groups, such as:
+UNDP and the implementing partners have applied multiple methods and techniques (see table 2 above) to consult and communicate with stakeholder groups which are verified according to the location, targeted groups, such as:

-- Semi structural and door to door Interviews with stakeholders and relevant organization by surveyors/interviewers, who are prescreened and follow ethical guidelines through the signing of a Code of conduct. - · Hard and soft Surveys and questionnaires. - Public meetings, workshops, and/or focus group. - · Participatory methods and approaches. - Other traditional mechanisms for consultation and decision making. - Stakeholder engagement events and consultations will be applied to receive any comments may raise during individual meetings, group meetings, and community sessions.
+- Semi structural and door to door Interviews with stakeholders and relevant organization by surveyors/interviewers, who are prescreened and follow ethical guidelines through the signing of a Code of conduct. - Hard and soft Surveys and questionnaires. - Public meetings, workshops, and/or focus group.